The Moravian Archives is open by Appointment Only Learn More

 Paul Peucker studied history at the Rijksuniversiteit at Utrecht (1988) and received his Ph.D. from the same university in 1991.
 The topic of his dissertation is the first Moravian settlement outside Herrnhut: Heerendijk in the Netherlands.

 He holds a degree in archivistics from the Rijksarchiefschool in The Hague.
 Paul was archivist at the Unity Archives in Herrnhut, Germany, from 1996-2004.
 In March 2004 he became the archivist of the Moravian Church in America, Northern Province, in Bethlehem, Pennsylvania.
 Paul is the founding editor of the Journal of Moravian History and has published on various topics.
-His recent book, A Time of Sifting: Mystical Marriage and the Crisis of Moravian Piety in the Eighteenth Century was published in 2015 (Penn State University Press).
+His book, A Time of Sifting: Mystical Marriage and the Crisis of Moravian Piety in the Eighteenth Century was published in 2015 (Penn State University Press).

 books: